paulogervasio/simple-java-endpoint/README.md

 docker build -t paulogervasio:simple-java-endpoint .

 ### To create and run a new container:
-docker run -tid -p8089:8080 paulogervasio:simple-java-endpoint
+docker run -ti -p8089:8080 paulogervasio:simple-java-endpoint